-Did You Know That It Is Made up of Three Active Volcanos?
+Did You Know It’s Made up of Three Active Volcanos?

 Fuji is the main stratovolcano at the top and it also has two other active volcanoes within – Kofuji in the middle and Komitake at the bottom.
 Fuji-san’s last recorded month-long eruption was on December 26, 1707 until January 1708, where coal and ash flew out of the summit then.
 Fuji-san is now considered dormant, however, there is a lean possibility that it can erupt anytime.

-Did You Know That It Has Four Different Trails?
+Did You Know It Has Four Different Trails?

 Yoshidaguchi, Subashiri, Gotemba and Fujinomiya are the four known trails to the summit of Fuji-san.
 Each of these trails has 10 stations providing climbers with basic rations.
 Of these four trails, Yoshidaguchi is the most popular among climbers and the route usually takes between eight to 12 hours to the summit.
 More than 200,000 people climb to the summit each year and according to statistics, 70 percent are Japanese and the rest are mostly European and American climbers.

-Did You Know That It Is Surrounded by Five Lakes?
+Did You Know Mount Fuji is Surrounded by Five Lakes?

 Kawaguchiko, Yamanakako, Saiko, Motosuko and Shojiko are the lakes of Fuji-san.
 These lakes usually give travelers the best spots to view Fuji-san, and of these five, Kawaguchi is the best so far.
 The others aren’t as developed and as suitable for travelers as Kawaguchi yet.

-Did You Know That It Is Part of the Fuji-Hakone-Izu National Park?
+Did You Know It’s Part of the Fuji-Hakone-Izu National Park?

 Fuji-san is actually part of the most visited national park in Japan, the Fuji-Hakone-Izu, where other historic sites are located, too.

-Did You Know That It Is an Important Part of Shinto?
+Did You Know It’s an Important Part of Shinto?

 Fuji-san is a significant place for the followers of Shinto, the main faith in Japan since the 7th century.
 There are Shinto shrines at the base of the mountain and other parts of Fuji-san.

-Aside From These Interesting Fast Facts, Fuji-San Is Also Famous for Its Compelling Myths and Legends.
+Mount Fuji Is Also Famous for Its Compelling Myths and Legends

 Its name itself, Fuji, is believed to be derived from “Huchi” or “Fuchi” which are the words for the Aino people’s Goddess of Fire.
 It was also believed that women weren’t allowed to climb Fuji-san until the 1860s because legend says the Fire Goddess would be jealous of any woman.